FahadiF/Edge-Voice-Assistant/docs/ARCHITECTURE_DIAGRAMS.md

 # Architecture Diagrams

-Visual companions to `docs/ARCHITECTURE.md` and `docs/HANDOFF/HANDOFF.md`.
+Visual companions to `docs/ARCHITECTURE.md`.
-These diagrams describe the system **as implemented through M2.6** unless a diagram is explicitly labeled "Future" — future diagrams describe intended, not-yet-built shapes and should not be mistaken for current behavior.
+These diagrams describe the system **as implemented through M5.5 (v0.5)** unless a diagram is explicitly labeled "Future" — future diagrams describe intended, not-yet-built shapes and should not be mistaken for current behavior.

 All diagrams are Mermaid; they render natively in GitHub, GitLab, and most modern Markdown viewers.